An Accelerated Directional Derivative Method for Smooth Stochastic Convex Optimization: Introduction

 \subsubsection{Derivative-free methods}

 \textbf{Deterministic smooth optimization problems.} A non-accelerated and an accelerated derivative-free method for this type of problems were proposed in \cite{nesterov2017random} for the Euclidean case with the bounds $O(nL_2/\e)$ and $O(n\sqrt{L_2/\e})$ respectively.
 The same paper proposed a non-accelerated and an accelerated method for $\mu$-strongly convex problems with complexity bounds $O(nL_2/\mu\log_2(1/\e))$ and $O(n\sqrt{L_2/\mu}\log_2(1/\e))$ respectively.
-A non-accelerated derivative-free method for deterministic problems with additional bounded noise in function values was proposed in \cite{bogolubsky2016learning} together with $O(nL_2/\e)$ bound and application to learning parameter of a parametric PageRank model.
+A non-accelerated derivative-free method for deterministic problems with additional bounded noise in function values was proposed in \cite{bogolubsky2016learning} together with $O(nL_2/\e)$ bound and application to learning parameter of a parametric PageRank model, see also \cite{gasnikov2017about,gasnikov2018about}.
 Deterministic problems with additional bounded noise in function values were also considered in \cite{dvurechensky2017randomized}, where several accelerated derivative-free methods, including Derivative-Free Block-Coordinate Descent, were proposed and a bound $O(n\sqrt{L/\e})$ was proved, where $L$ depends on the method and, in some sense, characterizes the average over blocks of coordinates Lipschitz constant of the derivative in the block.
+Mixed first-order/zero-order setting is considered in \cite{beznosikov2020derivative-Free}. \rev2{After our paper appeared as a preprint, the papers \cite{berahas2019derivative-free,bollapragada2019adaptive} studied derivative-free quasi-Newton methods for problems with noisy function values, and the paper \cite{berahas2019theoretical} reported theoretical and empirical comparison of different gradient approximations for zero-order methods.}